Get,

 Some risks and precautions related to Vrikshasana are:

-• People suffering from dizziness should avoid practising this pose.
+• People suffering from dizziness should avoid practicing this pose.

 • Those having swelling and pain in multiple joints (arthritis) must avoid this asana.